Constructs

 The Birthplace of Delusion

-A construct is an invisible structure — a collectively maintained agreement about reality that governs behavior, assigns meaning, and distributes power within a community or culture.
-Constructs are not automatically malicious; many are genuinely useful.
+A construct is an invisible structure — an agreement about reality, held in common, that governs behavior, assigns meaning, and decides who holds power inside a community or culture.
+Constructs are not automatically evil.
+Many are genuinely useful.
 The danger is not the construct itself.
 The danger arrives the moment a man mistakes a construct for a foundation.

-A foundation is what is actually, objectively, unchangeably real — independent of agreement, independent of cultural context.
+A foundation is what is actually, objectively, unchangeably real — independent of agreement, independent of culture.
 A construct is what a group of human beings agreed to treat as real.
 Status hierarchies are constructs.
 Currency is a construct.
-Many of the rules that govern what a man is supposed to want from his life are constructs.
-They have power because people behave as though they have power.
+So are most of the rules that tell a man what he is supposed to want out of his life.
+They have power because people behave as though they do.

-When a man has built his identity on constructs rather than foundations, challenging those constructs does not produce calm examination.
-It produces emotional eruption.
+When a man has built his identity on constructs instead of foundations, challenging those constructs does not produce calm examination.
+It produces eruption.
 He is not defending an idea.
-He is defending the structure his identity is built on, and he does not know it is a construct rather than a foundation.
-This is the final frontier before nuclear meltdown — the nervous breakdown, the identity crisis, the crash out.
-All it takes is one honest question asked at the right moment: "You don't actually believe that, do you?"
+He is defending the thing his whole sense of self is standing on, and he does not know it is a construct rather than a foundation.
+This is the last stretch of road before the meltdown — the breakdown, the identity crisis, the crash-out.
+All it takes is one honest question, asked at the right moment: "You don't actually believe that, do you?"

 The Construct / Foundation Distinction